 - Feel like you can’t do anything right

-- Frequently make excuses for your partners/parents behaviour
+- Frequently make excuses for their behaviour

 - Have the sense that you used to be more a confident, relaxed, different person